gangelo/realpage_calculator/README.md

 The `RealPage::Calculator::I18nTranslator` classes provides _i18n translation key/scope pairs_ used for text translation.
 This is necessary to provide localization.
 For example, if I speak Spanish and am using the RPN Calculator, I should see error messages in Spanish.
 It also is a _Singleton_ for the same reasons mentioned previously.

-##### Errors Module
+##### Messages Module

-`RealPage::Calculator::Errors` is a _module_.
+`RealPage::Calculator::Messages` is a _module_.
 Likewise, the data it makes available never changes; however, the data it makes available is static (not dependant upon loading a yaml file).
 Therefore, a Module makes the most sense.

 ##### Errors